Oneness Pentecostalism

 A Gentle Word to Current Members

 You do not need to agree with everything written here.
 You also do not need to defend anything out of fear or pressure.
 You are allowed to take your time, to think, to pray, and to consider.
 The Triune God is not threatened by questions.
-He invites them.
 He meets you with patience, kindness, and freedom.

 Summary